pchapin/augusta/README.md

 persons.

 Augusta/AGC's development is done on Windows, macOS, and Linux.
-We intend to fully support all three platforms, both for development and for running AGC-generated code.
+We intend to fully support all three platforms, both for the development of AGC and for developing and running Augusta programs.

 ## Vision